 Regular visits with a professional dental hygienist are an important part of preventing the progression of periodontal bone loss.
 A session with the dental hygienist will not only remove traces of biofilm that you may be missing at home, but the process of stimulating the gums helps your body clear the immune system chemicals resident in your gums.

-The scaling and root planning treatment removes calculus (sometimes called tartar) and plaque from below the gum line and along the tooth root, as well as smoothing out root rough spots that can trap and hold bacteria.
-This treatment can include one or more sessions.
+The scaling and root planning treatment removes calculus (sometimes called tartar) and plaque from below the gum line and on the tooth root, as well as smoothing out root rough spots that can trap and hold bacteria.
+This treatment may include one or more sessions.
 Depending on a person’s needs, this procedure may need to be repeated to keep the tooth roots clean and the gums healthy.

-In more advanced cases of periodontal disease, surgical procedures may be needed to improve tooth and gum cleansability.
-Surgery to correct pocketing and remove deposits that have formed under the gum line.
+In more advanced cases of periodontal disease, surgical procedures may be needed to improve tooth and gum cleanability.
+Surgery is used to correct pocketing and remove deposits that have formed under the gum line.
 Bone or soft tissue grafts may be used to rebuild and protect the tooth-root surfaces and the dental bone.

 Advanced care of the gums and bone can involve Dental Lasers.
-Several types of lasers are available.
-Used alongside an appointment with the dental hygienist, diode lasers are useful for reduction in inflammation and biostimulation which promotes healing.
-Lasers which are effective on hard tissues are adjunctive to periodontal procedures, and under certain conditions have been shown to regenerate tooth supporting bone.
+Dr. Ferrell uses two types of dental lasers.
+Used alongside conventional treatment, diode lasers are useful for a reduction in inflammation and biostimulation to promote healing.
+Lasers designed for hard tissues, such as bone and tooth structure, are adjunctive to periodontal procedures, and under certain conditions have been shown to regenerate tooth-supporting bone.